shrirangkadam/pykinect-python3.6/README.md

 3) Install Numpy, Matplotlib , OpenCV , Pygame using pip3 install numpy, matplotlib, pygame
 4) Download zip, unpack it and copy pykinect folder to \Python36\Lib\site-packages
 5) For testing run kinect.py from examples

+The modification of the library helped for using Kinect Xbox 360 (Original Kinect model 1414) with Python 3.6.